You don’t need to be Google or Facebook to achieve data centre greatness

 For example, he quotes the surge in popularity of Amazon Virtual Private Clouds (VPCs) rather than Cisco Virtual LANs: “How do we present an Amazon experience or an Azure experience or a Google Cloud experience on-prem?...
 When somebody uses a cloud formation template on AWS, they can use the exact same networking stanzas in that same cloud formation template on-prem.
 This suddenly makes all cloud-native integration really easy”.

-Pluribus Networks chief marketing officer Mike Capuana emphasises the move from massive data centres towards a more distributed model that takes the computing closer to the customer: “We're seeing trends around the distribution of data centres… to a much higher distribution of data centres in your neighbourhood.
-How do you build automation that is cost-effective and scalable across a more distributed environment?”
+Pluribus Networks chief marketing officer Mike Capuana emphasises the move from massive data centers towards a more distributed model that takes the computing closer to the customer: “We're seeing trends around the distribution of data centers… to a much higher distribution of data centers in your neighbourhood.
+How do you build automation that is cost-effective and scalable across a more distributed environment?

-A large data centre deploys external servers for management, for controlling the software-defined network virtualisation and for analytics, but in a small data centre it is more of a problem.
+A large data center deploys external servers for management, for controlling the software-defined network virtualisation and for analytics, but in a small data center it is more of a problem.

 So companies like Edgecore, Dell EMC, Mellanox are incorporating powerful processors, RAM and flash drives in their leaf/spine switches.

 “Let's leverage that, write some clever distributed code for the switch you have to deploy anyway: running your SDN, your network virtualisation and network analytics functions.
 The other benefit is that I can pre-integrate and, pre-test all that so it just works out of the box.